 While there are several behaviors that are no risk or low risk for HIV transmission, remember: the most common method of HIV transmission is bottoming without a condom, unless the negative partner is on PrEP or the positive partner is on HIV medication with an undetectable viral load.

 What’s the likelihood of getting infected through oral sex?

 From giving a blow job: Oral sex is MUCH less risky than anal or vaginal sex – but HIV still can enter through open cuts and sores, or possibly by infecting the lining of the mouth.
 There are some documented cases of people getting HIV through their mouth.
 Researchers agree it’s extremely, extremely rare.

 Once semen gets past the mouth, stomach acid and enzymes in the esophagus kill the virus.
-So swallowing or spitting out semen (cum or precum) reduces your risk for HIV, compared with letting it sit in your mouth.
+So, swallowing or spitting out semen (cum or precum) might reduce your risk for HIV, compared with letting it sit in your mouth.

 To reduce your risk even more, make sure you keep the mucous membranes in your mouth healthy – don’t perform oral for about 45 minutes after you brush your teeth, floss, or engage in any other aggravating oral behavior, and not at all when you have open sores.
 Remember, while the chance of catching HIV from oral sex is extremely low, you can easily catch other STDs.

 From getting a blow job: There are no cases reported, so most likely zero.
 There is a risk, however, of getting other STDs.